How to SyphonSYPHONING

 Next, ensure that the tube reaches a reasonable distance into the bucket on the floor.

-Finally check the tube has no kinks, and the tube is not kinked or flat at the apex.
+Finally check the tube has no kinks, and the tube is not flat at the apex.
 (Where the syphon tube passes over the wall of the top bucket.).
 Now, draw the liquid through by sucking on the other end (end B).

 Once there is more liquid on the down flowing side of the pipe than there is between the top of the beer(wort) or wine (must), and the apex (highest point of the syphon, where it passes over the wall of the bucket.)